 There are dozens of stalls and small restaurants at the pier, ideal if you are looking for a bite to eat before heading to the museum! (you won’t be hungry after)

-To help you find the museums, check out the maps below.
+To help you find the Death Museum Bangkok, check out the maps below.